I am addicted to the remotely located Ningaloo coral reef at Cape Range National Park.

 The best bit about this obsession is that it is only twelve hours drive away from my home.

-The North West of Australia where the reef is located has a harsh climate with extremely high summer temperatures, dangerous animals, droughts, cyclones, lack of water and very long distances between towns.
+This part of the North West of Australia has a harsh climate with extremely high summer temperatures, dangerous animals, droughts, cyclones, lack of water and very long distances between towns.

 The adversity of living in this part of the world can create deeply authentic people who have had to connect to make things work.